Bird of prey: Modern systematics

-These families (with the exception of Cariamidae) were traditionally grouped together in a single order Falconiformes but are now split into two orders, the Falconiformes and Accipitriformes.
-The Cathartidae are sometimes placed separately in an enlarged stork family, Ciconiiformes, and may be raised to an order of their own, Cathartiiformes.
+These families were traditionally grouped together in a single order Falconiformes but are now split into two orders, the Falconiformes and Accipitriformes.
+The Cathartidae are sometimes placed in a separate order Cathartiformes.
+Formerly, they were sometimes placed in the order Ciconiiformes.

 The secretary bird and/or osprey are sometimes listed as subfamilies of Acciptridae: Sagittariinae and Pandioninae, respectively.

 Australia's letter-winged kite is a member of the family Accipitridae, although it is a nocturnal bird.

 The nocturnal birds of prey—the owls—are classified separately as members of two extant families of the order Strigiformes: